 Last year you had the double at Assen.
 What do you expect for next week?

 A very tough battle that’s for sure with Biaggi, Checa, Melandri, Haslam and all the other riders.
-But we know the bike works ok at Assen and I like Assen, and hopefully we can repeat the past success.
+But we know the bike works OK at Assen and I like Assen, and hopefully we can repeat the past success.

 This year you are riding for a new team and a new bike.
-Was the change to this team difficult or do you have from the first moment a good feeling about it?
+Was the change to this team difficult, or do you have from the first moment a good feeling about it?

 Well, the last few years were very difficult.
 I stepped in a new project, with new people and a new bike.
 So that was very difficult, new situations every day.
 And that is very difficult for a rider, very difficult to figure it out.
 So, as you know, you have only 3 days in a weekend and only 6 hours of training.
-Is the weather ok, then is it all good but if the weather changes then is it very difficult for a rider.
+Is the weather ok, then is it all good but if the weather changes then are it very difficult for a rider.
 Since I met the Ten Kate Team, I have a comfortable feeling.
 The team knows a lot about the bike and from the first moment on we talk in the same direction.
 I am still getting used to working with them, and we had only two races.

 How is cooperation with your new teammate?
-Do you help each other to make the bike so good as possible or is it every man for himself?
+Do you help each other to make the bike so good as possible, or is it every man for himself?

 I try to cooperate as much as possible, and Jonathan does that too.
 But I am still getting used to the bike and the team.
 This winter was cold and wet, so we didn’t test a lot.
 The first big test was Australia, a week before the first race.
 Jonathan is already four years on the bike, and I am only two months on the bike, so Jonathan is much more experienced than me.
-But when I get better classifications we will work more together.
+But when I get better classifications, we will work more together.

 During race 2 at Donington Park, you were fighting with Ayrton Badovini.
 He made the final pass in the last lap, that’s why you were 10th.
-Are you disappointed about that or do you think Badovini has done it well?
+Are you disappointed about that, or do you think Badovini has done it well?

 Badovini has done it very well.
 Last year he was driving in the European Superstock on the BMW and this year he is stepping up.
 I was riding a good race 2, but unfortunately I pushed the last six laps too hard for my rear tire to approach Jonathan who was riding in front of me, but because my tire was finished, so I couldn’t defend my position.
 I’m not really disappointed at this moment, but if this happens in September/ October (later in the season) I will be disappointed.